 Many interurban riders came to regard such faults as loveable quirks, judging from the affection with which the trains are remembered (although it should be noted that the most effusive praise for the old lines come from people who rode them as children, and who recall them more as amusement park rides than transportation.)

 A lot of that electricity was purchased by electric railways such as Chicagoland’s streetcars, els, and interurbans.
-Indeed, Insull had inherited the Yerkes system; the streetcar companies owed Insull’s electricity company a lot of money; taking them over in 1911 was the only way he said he could get his money.
+Indeed, Insull had inherited the Yerkes system; the streetcar companies owed Insull’s electricity company a lot of money; taking them over in 1911 was the only way (Insull said) he could get his money.

 During Insull’s heyday in the 1920s, the North Shore Line operated three suburban routes—the original Shore Line (which ran from what is now the Linden Street CTA station in Wilmette to Milwaukee), a Mundelein branch, which ran west from Lake Bluff, and the Skokie Valley Bypass (which ran on tracks now used by the CTA’s Skokie Swift from Howard before turning north along the route of the future Edens Expressway before rejoining the main line in North Chicago).
 The Skokie Valley run was a high-speed line built to bypass the congested suburbs along the original Shore Line.
 Shore Line cars were streetcars in effect, but on the Skokie Valley run the famous Electroliner cars were able to open up to 70 mph.
 These top speeds earned the North Shore its nickname as America's Fastest Interurban, although fast interurbans was a category as underpopulated as honest Chicago alderman.
 (The journal of the Shore Line Interurban Historical Society is titled First & Fastest) At its peak, in 1923, the North Shore—aka The Road of Service and the Route of the Electroliners, although it could also have been called The Road of the Sloganeers—carried 16 million passengers a year.

 In retrospect it is easy to see that Chicagoland’s interurbans were doomed.
 For one thing, they were slow.
-If the trains were more like railroads than streetcars, they were more like streetcars than railroads; while they sped along in their own rights-of-way in the open country, in towns they ran down the middle of the street—and in the middle local traffic.
+If the trains were more like railroads than streetcars, they were more like streetcars than railroads; while they sped along in their own rights-of-way in the open country, in towns they ran down the middle of the street, where they were surrounded by local motor vehicle and horse-drawn traffic traffic.
 Many interurban routes were paralleled by passenger operations of the main-line trains, which offered faster service into the city.
 And few interurbans had enough freight business to subsidize their services to commuters and day trippers, as the commuter railroads did.

 Trains no longer dominate the Chicagoland landscape, indeed are hardly visible, but move through downtown like rats in a wall.
-The sprawling yards in downtown Chicago are gone (see below), and the trains rumble by largely unseen.
+Most of the sprawling yards in downtown Chicago are gone, most freight operations having been banished to remote yards on the periphery of the city.
 The Illinois Central’s commuter trains have long run in a ditch through Grant Park, and that line’s old yard at Monroe Street were recently covered by the $475 million Millennium Park.
-Most freight operations have been banished to remote yards on the periphery of the city.

 Of the six main line passengers terminals that operated in downtown Chicago, four—the Illinois Central’s Central Station at 12th Street and Michigan, Grand Central Station at Wells at Harrison, the Chicago and North Western Station at Madison at Canal, and LaSalle Street Station at LaSalle at Van Buren—have been torn down, although the terminals of the last two continue to serve commuters.
 Union Station survives and the Dearborn Station at Dearborn at Polk still stands, minus its imposing tower, but it has been converted to offices and shops.